luevano/luevano.xyz/blog/src/a/xmpp_server_with_prosody.md

 luac5.2 -p /etc/prosody/prosody.cfg.lua
 ```

-Notice that by default `prosody` will look up certificates that look like `sub.your.domain`, but if you get the certificates as myself, you'll have a single certificate for all subdomains, and by default it is in `/etc/letsencrypt/live`, which has some strict permissions.
-So, to import them you can run:
+Notice that by default `prosody` will look up certificates that look like `sub.your.domain`, but if you get the certificates like I do, you'll have a single certificate for all subdomains, and by default it is in `/etc/letsencrypt/live`, which has some strict permissions.
+So, to import it you can run:

 ```sh
 prosodyctl --root cert import /etc/letsencrypt/live